Icesito68/Icesito68/README.md

 ### Web application development student.🎓

+- GitHub for class and some tests: [IceForClass](https://github.com/IceForClass). 🎓

 ### Here's some of what I do:

 - [Citra Remmant](https://github.com/Icesito68/citra-remmant), This is a citra mod for android that I make just to experiment